 We have signed a Commitment Letter with JPMorgan Chase Bank, N.A., Barclays Bank PLC, UBS Loan Finance LLC and certain of their affiliates providing for certain revolving and term loan facilities in an aggregate amount up to \$720 million.
-We expect the terms of the Commitment Letter to change in connection with the syndication of the credit facilities provided therein.
-In connection with the syndication of the credit facilities, we expect certain changes in the final terms thereof from the terms of the Commitment Letter.
+We expect the terms of the Commitment Letter to change in connection with the syndication of the credit facilities, we expect certain changes in the final terms thereof from the terms of the Commitment Letter.
 Instead of \$570 million of senior secured term loan facilities and a \$150 million senior secured revolving facility, we expect the facilities at the closing to provide for a \$470 million senior secured term loan facility and a \$250 million senior secured revolving facility, each of which is expected to have a five year term and to close upon the closing of the Coniston Transactions.
 The facilities will be used to finance the Coniston Transactions and Contingent Share Repurchase, to pay certain fees and expenses in connection with the Eclipsys Merger and the transactions contemplated by the Framework Agreement and to finance our working capital needs and for general corporate purposes.
 A total of \$50 million of the revolving facility will be available for the issuance of letters of credit and \$10 million of the revolving facility will be available for swingline loans.
 We will be permitted to add one or more incremental revolving and/or term loan facilities in an aggregate amount up to \$250 million, subject to certain conditions.
-Completion of the financing, which we refer to as the Debt Financing, is a condition to the closing of the Coniston Transactions, and the closing of the Coniston Transactions is a condition to the closing of the Eclipsys Merger.
+Completion of the financing, which we refer to as the Debt Financing, is a condition to the closing of the Coniston Transactions is a condition to the closing of the Eclipsys Merger.